boltops-tools/terraspace-docs/_includes/ci/prereq.md

 You'll need to set up the following:

-1. A Terraspace project repo on {{ include.vcs || include.name }}
+1. A Terraspace project repo on Azure Repos
-2. The ci and vcs plugin gems
+2. The ci plugin gem
 3. Configure Terraspace Cloud

 ## A Terraspace project repo on {{ include.name }}

 If you need a Terraspace project, you can go through one of the [Getting Started Guides]({% link getting-started.md %}).
-For this guide, we'll using a simple stack that creates a `random_pet` resource.
+For this guide, we'll use a simple stack that creates a `random_pet` resource.

 Create a {{ include.name }} repo and push the project to it.
 Here are some example commands

     git init
     git add .
     git commit -m 'first commit'
+    {% if include.name == "Azure" -%}
+    git remote add origin git@ssh.dev.azure.com:v3/ORG/PROJECT/REPO # replace ORG, USER and REPO with your own info
+    {% else -%}
-    git remote add origin git@{{ include.host }}:USER/REPO.git # replace USER and REPO with your own info git push -u origin main
+    git remote add origin git@{{ include.host }}:USER/REPO.git # replace USER and REPO with your own info
+    {% endif -%}
+    git push -u origin main

-## The ci and vcs plugin gems
+## The ci plugin gem

 Double-check and make sure `terraspace_ci_{{ include.name | downcase }}` is in your Terraspace project's Gemfile.
-It probably looks something like this.
+It looks something like this.

 Gemfile